How Long Are Pre-Approved Mortgages Good For?

 Below, you'll get all the details of preapproval for a mortgage to prepare for this important step on your home-buying journey.

-How to Get a Preapproved Mortgage
+How Do You Get a Mortgage Pre-Approval?

 Here's a complete list of documents you'll need to bring to get mortgage pre-approval:

-• Government-issued ID, such as a state-issued driver’s license or ID card, passport or U.S. alien registration card.
+• Government-issued ID such as a state-issued driver’s license or ID card, passport or U.S. alien registration card.

-• Social Security card, or at least your Social Security number
+• Social Security card or at least your Social Security number

 • Pay stubs for proof of income